-You can set the workload automation options for your policy, so that vRealize Operations Cloud can optimize the workload in your environment as per your definition.
+You can set the workload automation options for your policy, so that VMware Aria Operations can optimize the workload in your environment as per your definition.

 How the Workload Automation Workspace Works